 The Situation Regarding Hunger in Iceland

 Iceland is a Nordic island nation in the Atlantic Ocean.
 It has a population of approximately 364,134.
 Furthermore, the majority of the population lives in the capital city, Reykjavik.
 Iceland is a member of the European Union and many know it for its rocky, volcanic landscapes.
 As the nation is an island, Iceland must import and produce enough food to support its population.
-While Iceland receives the majority of its food as imports, it also has a thriving fishing industry.
-In addition, it has one the lowest hunger rates in the world.
-Here are five facts about hunger in Iceland and ways the nation is maintaining such low hunger rates.
+While Iceland receives most of its food as imports, it also has a thriving fishing industry.
+In addition, it has one of the lowest hunger rates in the world.
+Here are five facts about Iceland’s hunger and how the nation maintains such low hunger rates.

 Natural Disasters

-While Iceland imports most of its food, its local fishing industry provides food for both locals and exports.
-Only 2.5% of the nation’s population faces hunger.
-Fortunately, this number has not changed since 2000.
-In addition, natural disasters are the main cause of food insecurity in the country.
+While Iceland imports most of its food, its local fishing industry provides food for locals and exports.
+The population’s food insecurity is very low, around 1.3%.
+In addition, natural disasters are the leading cause of food insecurity in the country.
 Natural disasters affect Iceland’s farmable land and interrupt the island’s ability to import and export food.

 Government Action